zonghui0228/zonghui0228/README.md

-- 🎓 I’m currently a PhD candidate in Tongji Univeristy, and interested in biomedical informatics.
+- 🎓 I completed my PhD in Tongji Univeristy, and majoring in biomedical informatics.
-- 🌱 I’m currently working at Philips Research China as a BioMed NLP intern.
+- ✨ I’m currently working at Philips Research China as NLP and data scientist.
-- ✨ I’m currently looking for 😄.
+- 🌱 I’m currently looking for 😄.

 <!--